Updated: May 18, 2026

 - Clean, distraction-free web and mobile interface

-Best for: Long-term savers who prioritize brand stability and reliability over cutting-edge features.
+Best for: Long-term savers who prioritize brand stability and rate simplicity over maximum APY.
 Ideal for emergency funds you want to set and forget.

 SoFi: Automation and Ecosystem Integration